Deadly blast kills several police officers in India – DW – 01/06/2025

 Deadly blast kills several police officers in IndiaJanuary 6, 2025

-Police in India on Monday confirmed media reports of multiple deaths, with a statement saying eight officers and a driver had died.
+Police in India on Monday confirmed media reports of multiple deaths, with a statement saying nine people had died.

+No armed group has claimed responsibility for the attack, although security forces have pointed to the Maoist insurgency, which has a strong presence in this region.

 The bombing is the latest in a series of sporadic attacks on security forces in India's Chhattisgarh state and comes after frequent gun battles between security forces and insurgents.